Pre-Distillation of Magic States via Composite Schemes: Conclusion

 \section{Conclusion}

 We have presented a general and platform-aware method for reducing the overhead of magic state distillation (MSD) through the use of composite pulse sequences that robustly implement the non-Clifford $\mT$ gate.
-In contrast to conventional composite designs focused on Clifford gates such as $X$ or Hadamard, our approach directly targets the synthesis of the $\mT$ gate-improving the fidelity of the resulting magic states prior to any distillation protocol.
+While conventional composite designs often focus on Clifford gates such as $X$ or Hadamard, our approach directly targets the synthesis of the $\mT$ gate-improving the fidelity of the resulting magic states prior to any distillation protocol.

 We derived both analytic and numerical constructions for symmetric three- and five-segment sequences that suppress first- and second-order global Rabi frequency errors in $X$-$Y$ control systems.
 Similar techniques were extended to $X$-$Z$ Hamiltonians, where we demonstrated robustness to global detuning-like imperfections.
 In integrated photonics, we adapted our framework to directional couplers, designing geometry-optimized segments that yield high-fidelity $\mT$ gates resilient to global correlated fabrication imperfections.